 - We may request to reschedule your appointment

 - If someone with you has symptoms of an upper respiratory infection, we may ask them to leave the health center during your visit

-If you have an address in Georgia, Maryland, or Illinois where you can receive mail – you may be able to have your visit online and receive abortion pills through the mail.
+If you have an address in Georgia, Maryland, Virginia, the District of Columbia, or Illinois where you can receive mail – you may be able to have your visit online and receive abortion pills through the mail.
 To see if you qualify and learn more about our TelAbortion program, click on this link.

 If you are sick and need medical attention, contact your primary care office, walk-in clinic, or urgent care near you.